-2. Talk-in-interaction
+Talk-in-interaction

-To explore some of the different kinds of phenomena implicated in the organization of face-to-face interaction within a setting that is the focus of the participant's orientation, I will use the following brief dispute which occurred while three young girls were playing hopscotch.
+To explore some of the different kinds of phenomena implicated in the organization of face-to-face interaction within a setting that is the focus of the participant's orientation, I'll use the following brief dispute which occurred while three young girls were playing hopscotch.
 One of the girls, Rosa, played only a peripheral role in the events that will be examined here, and analysis will focus on the actions of the other two.
-I will call the party whose actions are being challenged Diana (i.e. the Defendant), and her Challenger Carla.3 In hopscotch, players jump through an ordered grid of squares drawn on the ground.
-If the player's foot touches a line, or if she fails to land on the correct square, she is 'out' and her turn is over.
+I'll call the party whose actions are being challenged Diana (i.e. the Defendant), and her Challenger Carla.
+In hopscotch players jump on one foot through an ordered grid of squares drawn on the ground.
+If the player's foot touches a line, or if she fails to land on the correct square she is "out" and her turn is over.
 A player is prohibited from landing on a square with a marker, such as a stone or a beanbag on it.
-After a successful jump through the grid, the next jump is made more difficult by throwing markers on squares in a particular sequence.4
+After a successful jump through the grid, the next jump is made more difficult by throwing markers on squares in a particular sequence.3 The dispute being examined here begins when Diana stands at the top of the hopscotch grid (she has already successfully navigated the entire grid from the bottom), throws her beanbag into a particular square, and starts to hop through the grid.
+Right after the beanbag lands (in what will be argued to be the wrong square) and as Diana starts to jump Carla walks into the grid, physically stops Diana from continuing, and then argues that Diana has made an illegal move by throwing her beanbag onto the fifth square instead of the fourth.
+(Note that the squares could have become confused if Diana, who is